Ronald dela Rosa: Early life and education

 Ronald Marapon dela Rosa was born on January 21, 1962, at Barangay Bato, Santa Cruz, Davao del Sur, to Teodoro Diamaton dela Rosa Sr. and Anesia Cruspero Marapon.
 His family was "dirt poor" as his father earned little money from his job as a tricycle driver.
 He was young when he worked as a fish market porter and bus conductor.

 Dela Rosa went to Mindanao State University (MSU) to study for a Bachelor of Science degree in public administration.
 In 1982, he left MSU to join the Philippine Military Academy (PMA) and graduated in 1986 as part of PMA Sinagtala class.
 He then earned a Master of Public Administration degree in 1998 and a Ph.D. in development administration in 2006 from the University of Southeastern Philippines in Davao City.

 Dela Rosa completed a Scout Ranger Orientation Course, Police Intelligence Officer Advance Course, Police Officers' Comptrollership Course, and the Police Safety Officer Course.
 He also attended training courses of the FBI Academy and U.S. Army Ranger School in the United States, and Air Marshal Instructors Course by the Australian Federal Police.

 Dela Rosa was nicknamed "Bato" during his first assignment in Davao, when his upperclassmen likened his body to a rock.
-(Note: Bato is the Tagalog and Cebuano word for "rock" or "stone".)
+(Note: Bato is the Cebuano and Tagalog word for "rock" or "stone".)